03 Case Study

 Designing a system, not a screen

-Used Atomic Design to create a decision tree: to earn a home-screen spot, a feature had to prove it fit a "Category" or "Moment."
-This shifted the pressure from the team (the Decider) to the process (the System).
+The real problem wasn't which features to show — it was that we had no agreed criteria for deciding.
+I used Atomic Design principles to build a decision tree: to earn a home-screen spot, a feature had to prove it belonged to a "Category" or a "Moment."
+That shifted the pressure from the team — who'd become the reluctant referees — to the process itself.

 -